-Signature generators are tools that help you to create the perfect email signature easily and quickly.
+An email signature generator is a tool that can help you create a perfect email signature easily and quickly.
 There’s a wide range of them available, but we’ve got our favorite.

 HubSpot offers a free email signature generator that you can take advantage of.
 It works with many popular email providers – like Gmail, Apple Mail, Outlook, and Yahoo.
 The app has 6 templates to choose from, multiple colors, provides a CTA, and has social media integration.
 Cool!

 So, how exactly can an email signature be used for different purposes?

 Well, each department can use signatures to meet specific goals.

 - provide links to social media;